Organic Stockings

 GOTS seal Certified Organic logo

-Approved Dyes: Stockings that are low-impact dyes, meaning they are made with less water, less heat, no formaldehyde, no carcinogens or mutagens versus their conventional socks.
-They meet the stringent dyeing standards in the Global Organic Textile Standard (GOTS), meaning they are the most environmentally dyes available!
+Approved Dyes: Stockings that are low-impact dyes, meaning they are made with less water, less heat, no formaldehyde, no carcinogens or mutagens, versus their conventional socks.
+They meet the stringent dyeing standards in the Global Organic Textile Standard (GOTS), meaning they are the most environmentally friendly dyes available!

 Shop with my links to support my research!💖